Telephone: +44 (0)1224 295358

 E-mail: email@example.com or firstname.lastname@example.org

 Marine Scotland, Marine Laboratory, 375 Victoria Road, Aberdeen, AB11 9DB, Scotland, UK

-Currently, the main focus of my research is the analysis and presentation of volume, heat and salt transport of Atlantic Water through the Faroe Shetland Channel, by combining observations of current speed (ADCP) and water properties (CTD).
-This research is currently part-funded by the NACLIM research project.
-I am also currently the co-chair of the ICES Working Group on Operational Oceanographic products for Fisheries and Environment (WGOOFE), aiming to help fisheries and environmental scientists access oceanographic data products.
-Most recently, my research has also started to explore coastal and shallow sea dynamics, by investigating the variability of water column stratification and its drivers at the coastal monitoring site in Stonehaven Bay.
+The main focus of my research is the analysis and presentation of volume, heat and salt transport of Atlantic water through the Faroe-Shetland Channel, by combining observations of current speed (ADCP) and water properties (CTD).
+This research is currently part-funded by the Blue-Action research project.
+More recently I have also started to explore exchange across the ocean-shelf sea interface, and the northern North Sea.
+I am also interested in coastal and shallow sea dynamics, by investigating the variability of water column stratification and its drivers coastal locations.

 I collaborate with scientists across the UK and Europe, in particular those involved in the following projects and working groups:

-- NACLIM (http://www.naclim.eu): an EU FP7-programme focused on improving our understanding of the influence of ocean circulation in the North Atlantic on the weather and climate of Europe.
-The project provides a formal base for continued collaboration with colleagues in Faroe Islands, Norway and around Scotland, to observe circulation in the Faroe Shetland Channel.
+Blue-Action: an EU H2020-programme focused on improving our understanding of Arctic weather and climate, and their global effects.
+I am particularly involved on the topic of lower latitude drivers of Arctic change.
+The project provides a formal base for continued collaboration with colleagues in Faroe Islands, Norway and around Scotland, to observe circulation in the Faroe-Shetland Channel.

-- MASTS (http://www.masts.ac.uk): a pooling initiative bringing together marine researchers from around Scotland, I am deputy leader for the Dynamics & Properties of Marine Systems Theme, and have a number of collaborations funded through the initiative.
+MASTS: a pooling initiative bringing together marine researchers from around Scotland, I am leader for the Dynamics & Properties of Marine Systems Theme, and have a number of collaborations funded through the initiative.

 External Committees and Responsibilities